MordechaiHadad/bob/README.md

 <img src="https://user-images.githubusercontent.com/33547558/164478344-2707eb41-5b26-452e-ba05-c18282a3503a.gif">

+## 🔔 Notices

+- **2022-10-29**: Moved bob's symbolic link and downloads folder on macos from `/Users/user/Library/Application Support` to `~/.local/share` please make sure to move all of your downloads to the new folder, run `bob use <your desired version>` and update your PATH

 ## 📦 Requirements

 Make sure you don't have Neovim already installed via other ways e.g. a package manager.